Are there any special requirements for driving or hiring a car in Spain?

 Must Have Documents

 You'll need a full set of documents when driving in Spain.
-These include your driving licence, both parts or an International Driving Licence if from outside Europe and your licence isn't printed in the Roman alphabet, the registration document for the car, its MOT, proof of identity and proof of insurance.
+These include your driving licence or an International Driving Licence if from outside Europe and your licence isn't printed in the Roman alphabet, the registration document for the car, its MOT, proof of identity and proof of insurance.

 Urban 50 km/h